UD-UD/webpack-strip-log-loader/README.md

 #### C. Loader config

-In webpack config file, pass options to this loader in the form of `{modules: string[] }` where modules is an array of globally restricted module names.
+In webpack config file, pass options to this loader in the form of `{modules: string[], matchOptions?: minimatch.IOptions }` where:
+1. `modules` is an array of globally restricted module names (globs, matched using minimatch).
+2. `matchOptions`: options object as supported by minimatch (documented in https://github.com/isaacs/minimatch#options)

 This is equivalent to marking all import statements to "some-logger" in all files with comment strip-log.